technotame/dangerous-methods/README.md

 * Add extension information to registerExtenderCallbacks output
 * Possibly load regexes/references from file?
 * Write better/more realistic test app
+    * Reformat HTML to show what tests apply to which issues
 * ~~Send output properly~~
 * ~~Find out if Burp Pro is needed~~
 * ~~Throw exceptions where needed~~